JAYESH-555/Movie-Maze/README.md

 Welcome to MovieMaze!
 This app allows you to easily search for your favorite movies and TV shows, view detailed information about them, and enjoy a sleek, responsive interface with both light and dark modes. 🌗✨

+# 🌐 Deployment

+This app is deployed on Vercel.

+👉 Check out the live version here: [MovieMaze](https://movie-maze-jayesh-555s-projects.vercel.app/)

 # 🚀 Features

 - 🔍 Search: Look up your favorite movies and TV shows with an intuitive search bar.